Future Leaders Academy: We Want You!

 “In the short time I have been part of FLA I have felt more connected to ASHA than I had as my previous years as a member.
 FLA has afforded me the ability to network at a different level, develop strong leadership skills, and advocate for school health issues.
 I have been able to apply these skills with my students to prepare future school health educators to advocate and lead the profession.
 Overall, it has been an enlightening experience!”

-Consider applying to become part of the 2018 FLA cadre.
+Consider applying to become part of the 2019 FLA cadre.
 Who knows?
 You could be a future ASHA president!
-Click here to apply.
+Click here to apply by November 1, 2019.

 “The FLA connects prospective leaders to the inner workings of the Association in a safe, friendly, and convenient way, all while helping develop leadership skills that benefit the Association and the individual.”